gknowles/dimapp/src/cli/README.md

 ```C++
 cli.arg<bool>("n !n");
 ```
-But now '-n' is a string:
+But now it's '-n STRING', a string:
 ```C++
 cli.arg<bool>("n !n");
 cli.arg<string>("n");
 ```

 ## Positional Arguments
-- required are placed before optional
-- only one can have nargs = -1
-  - if the -1 nargs arg is required, it prevents optionals from matching
-  - if it's optional, it prevents subsequent optionals from matching
+Arguments are positioned by the order they are added, with the exception that all required positionals appear before optional ones.
+If there are multiple variadic positionals with unlimited (nargs = -1) arity all but the first will be treated as if they had nargs = 1.
+Also, if the unlimited one is required it will prevent any optional positionals from triggering, since it eats up all the arguments before they get a turn.

 ## Boolean Arguments
 Long names for boolean values always get a second "no-" version implicitly